 Do You Need A Machine For Cold Brew Coffee?

-Thanks to my simple brewing hack for cold brew coffee, you won’t need any machine for cold brew coffee.
+Thanks to my simple brewing hack for preparing cold brew coffee with grounds, you won’t need any machine for cold brew coffee.

-You’ll just need an air tight pitcher, a coffee filter… and a small colander.
+You’ll just need an air tight pitcher, a coffee filter… and a small colander for this cold brew coffee recipe.

 World Market Coffee in a bag.